ecmwf/odc/docs/content/introduction.rst

 ``DOUBLE``     ``5``            ``double`` [#f3]_
 =============  ===============  ======================

 .. [#f1] 64-bit integral types are used in the API.
-Please note the section on Integer Handling in the :ref:`First Steps` section.
+Please note the section on :ref:`integer-handling`.

 .. [#f2] The ``REAL`` data type truncates a 64-bit floating point value to a 32-bit floating point value prior to encoding, which results in smaller encoded data at a cost of a loss of precision.
 Encoding is lossless by default, so the use of the ``REAL`` type must be explicit.